What to Look for in a Day Trading Stock

-Use a stock screener to narrow the number of stocks down to a manage size.
-If there are still a lot of stock in the list, get it down to a handful by only considering stocks that do three million (or more) in daily average volume.
+A stock screener can help you narrow the number of stocks down to a number that can be managed.
+If there are still a lot of stocks in the list, work to reduce it by only considering stocks that do 3 million (or more) in daily average volume.

 A common day trading approach is to trade stocks which have strong movement throughout the day.
-Each stock has a different volatility "personality": some stocks on average move 0.5% per day, some move about 1% per day, and other stocks move more than 5% a day.
+Each stock has a different volatility "personality."
+Some stocks can average moves of 0.5% per day, some move around 1% per day, and other stocks move more than 5% a day.

-What stocks you choose to trade depends on your trading style, your reflexes, broker and personality.
-Most people find trading a stock that moves 0.5% to 2% per day tolerable, but many traders may find the big swings of a stock that moves 5% per day tough to handle.
+What stocks you choose to trade depends on your trading style, your reflexes, your broker, and your personality.
+Many people find trading a stock that moves 0.5% to 2% per day tolerable while finding the big swings of a stock that move 5% per day tough to handle.

 Trend or Range